juice-shop/pwning-juice-shop/part2/xss.md

 * Look for an input field where its content appears in the response HTML when its form is submitted.
-* Try probing for XSS vulberabilities by submitting text wrapped in an HTML tag which is easy to spot on screen, e.g. `<h1>` or `<strike>`.
+* Try probing for XSS vulnerabilities by submitting text wrapped in an HTML tag which is easy to spot on screen, e.g. `<h1>` or `<strike>`.

 ### XSS Tier 2: Perform a persisted XSS attack bypassing a client-side security mechanism